Nazik Saba Yared

-Nazik Saba Yared (نازك صبّاح يارد; born 11 April 1928 in Jerusalem, Mandatory Palestine) is a Lebanese novelist and academic, a former professor, and a writer.
+Nazik Saba Yared (نازك سابا يارد; born 11 April 1928 in Jerusalem, Mandatory Palestine) is a Lebanese novelist and academic, a former professor, and a writer.
 She is the daughter of Alexander and Hala (Maalouf) Saba.
 She was married to the late Ibrahim Yared and has three children and four grandchildren.

 She earned her degree in philosophy from Fu'ād al-Awwal University in Cairo followed by a Master's and a Ph.D. in Arabic Literature from the American University of Beirut.
 She first taught Arabic literature at the French Protestant College Collège Protestant Français in Beirut and later from 1978 to 1998 at the Lebanese American University in Beirut.